 1. Should I stop my medication?

-Never stop medication without consulting your physician.
+Never stop taking prescribed medication without consulting your physician.

 2. Can mouthwash fix medication-related buildup?